genepattern/tfsites.GenerateMotifDatabase/docs/v1/index.md

 **Task Type:** Transciption factor analysis

-**LSID:**  urn:lsid:genepattern.org:module.analysis:00441
+**LSID:**  urn:lsid:genepattern.org:module.analysis:00459

 ## Introduction

-`defineTfSites` normalizes the median fluorescence intensity (MFI) values in a raw protein-binding microarray (PBM) data file for a transcription factor of interest.
+`defineTFBindingSites.from.PFM` normalizes the median fluorescence intensity (MFI) values in a Position Frequency Matrix(PFM) from JASPAR data file for a transcription factor of interest.
 The k-mer with the maximum MFI that conforms to the IUPAC definition of a binding site is normalized to 1.0 and all other k-mers are normalized relative to that MFI value.
 For example, a normalized value of 0.1 is 10% of the maximum MFI.

 ## Methodology